 That burden of the project can be shifted from the owner of the gig to us.
 We will make sure that the general contractor delivers and in case of any defaults due to unavoidable circumstances, we will come in and compensate the parties involved.

-At NFP Surety, we have been in the bonding industry since 1984!
+At Surety by NFP, we have been in the bonding industry since 1984!
 Let us do the shopping for you, and give you almost instant bond quotes in just a few minutes.
-We can write all types of surety bonds.
+We can write all types of surety, fidelity, and court bonds.
 Call us today!